-a) The longitudinal joints between the units shall be sealed with leak-proof formwork or seal to form a dense waterproof joint.
+a) The longitudinal joints between the units shall be sealed with leak-proof formwork or seal to form a dense waterproof joint as per the PSC deck unit standard drawings listed in Table 3.

-Where a compressible seal is used to seal the longitudinal joints and where such seal is preattached t one of the units prior to erection, it shall be thoroughly glued or firmly attached.
+Where a compressible seal is used to seal the longitudinal joints and where such seal is preattached to one of the units prior to erection, it shall be thoroughly glued or firmly attached.
 This requirement is to prevent dislodgement or rolling-up the gap / joint when units are lowered into place.